jamesray1/trinkler.software/_posts/2018-05-07-introduction.md

 - **Distributed hosting**: To access the blockchain client application and its frontend web application in a way that is trust free.

 Those three things will allow us for the first time in human history to build _Autonomous Applications_.

-### Usability

-To solve scalability we need to solve usability first.
-In the context of blockchain design; Usability can be seen as a superset of scalability.
-What we see happening next is the _specialisation_ of blockchains.
-This essentially means _domain_ specific blockchains that fullfil only one purpose, where users can easily _opt-out_ of certain domainchains in which they are not interested anymore and change to others - all in the context of interconnectivity.
-We will see that Blockchains which are specialised enough have a state, or data layer, that is small enough that a user can download it in less than a minute in the context of simply opening up a webpage in browsers.
-We will take a closer look at this concept in a future post about _usability._

 ## Blog posts to follow